HomeHyundai

 Reverse charging

-The correct jargon is vehicle-to-load, or V2L.
+The official term is vehicle-to-load, or V2L.
 It means that electricity can also be taken out of the battery (as long as it has more than 20% juice) to power an air fryer while camping or keep the fridge running during a power outage, for instance.
 It’s another standard feature in the Limited model.

 Remote Smart Parking Assist

-The Limited trim gets all the really cool stuff.
-Like this feature allowing drivers to inch their Ioniq 5 into or out of a parking space using remote control, while standing outside the vehicle.
+This feature allows drivers to inch their Ioniq 5 into or out of a parking space using remote control, while standing outside the vehicle.
+It’s standard in the XRT and Limited trims.

 5-Year/60,000-Mile Warranty